pietrop/srt_to_FCP7XML-markers/README.md

 There is also an optional callback if you want to be notified when it's done.

+by default, fps is set as 30, otherwise you can add an optional attribute to specify if different.

 ### srt file input -> xml file output

 File to file, specifying an srt file path as an input, and an xml file path for where to save the desired output.